Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 If a rental block starts in June, May is still the right month to book trimming that clears sight lines and roof edges without rushing during the first heat wave.
 Mention gate codes and narrow drives when you request a quote so trucks match reality on the first try.

 Many owners rely on caretakers who rotated through winter without a tree addendum.
 Add bark notes, soft lawn zones, and irrigation quirks to the shared doc while memory is fresh.
-Gate codes, dog schedules, and plow pile locations change how we read compression near trunks.
+Avoid heavy aeration on mud, avoid topping trees for view in a hurry, and avoid firing every zone to maximum because the lawn looks pale.

 When worry outgrows a weekend list